larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ?RFC9775}} discuss rules for participating in the IRTF and moderation of IRTF participation fora.
 The policies described in this memo do not apply to the IRTF.

-## Other Relations

-Other groups and activities exist within or adjacent to the broader IETF, which may administer or host participation fora.
-At the time of writing, these include the Internet Architecture Board (IAB), the RFC Series Working Group (RSWG), the RFC Series Approval Board (RSAB), and the Independent RFC Submission Stream.

-These fora are moderated by their respective hosting entities and the policies described in this memo do not apply to them.

 # Security Considerations